This week marks a big change for me. Not a change most of you will see, but it is one that changes my life.

 I say all this not to impress you with how much work I’ve been doing.
 Most people in publishing work this hard, I think.
 Many authors who write more than I do have children, too, and I don’t.

 I say this because so much of the advice writers are given is conflicting.
 Become a better writer by practicing, become a better writer by studying.
 Get into publishing by connecting and building a platform, get into publishing by writing writing writing.
 Work hard, persevere, and do what it takes–but fit it in where you can, prioritize, and it’s okay to take even months off if you need them.
 And the thing is, all this conflicting advice is true for each of us at different times.
 We have to know ourselves well enough to know what we need, and when we need it.
-Sometimes it’s time to throw yourself at the work, get rid of your crutches, trust that your real friends will support you, and have some sleepless nights.
+Sometimes it’s time to throw yourself at the work, trust that your real friends will support you, and have some sleepless nights.
 And sometimes it’s time to set boundaries, focus on the long haul, and watch a few movies.

 Know yourself, friends.
 Listen to what you need.
 It may take a long time to find some balance, but it’s worth it if you’re aiming for a long career.

 I’m happy.
 The paperback of How We Fall hits shelves in two weeks.
 I’ve found a career that keeps showing me more about myself, where love what I do on every side of it.
 I don’t think I’d be at this point if not for the last six years.
 But tonight, I’m going to go for a run with my husband.
 And tomorrow, I’m going to read a book, start to finish.
 And I won’t start work until Monday at 8 am.